-No informed person or proposed director of the Company and no associate or affiliate of the foregoing persons has or has had any material interest, direct or indirect, in any transaction since the commencement of the Company's most recently completed financial year or in any proposed transaction which in either such case has materially affected or would materially affect the Company or its subsidiaries, except as set forth below.
+No informed person or proposed Director of the Company and no associate or affiliate of the foregoing persons has or has had any material interest, direct or indirect, in any transaction since the commencement of the Company's most recently completed financial year or in any proposed transaction which in either such case has materially affected or would materially affect the Company or its subsidiaries, except as set forth below.

-As of the date of this Information Circular, the Company received advances totaling US\$330,000 from Dragon Hill, a company controlled by former director Mr. Shing Lee, for working capital and permitting advancements at the Pine Grove project.
+As of the date of this Information Circular, the Company received advances totaling US\$330,000 from Dragon Hill Creation Limited ("Dragon Hill"), a company controlled by former Director Mr. Shing Lee, for working capital and permitting advancements at the Pine Grove project.
 The loan advances are currently unsecured, non-convertible and bear interest rate of 10 percent (10%).
-At December 31, 2022, accrued amounts owing to Dragon Hill are US\$413,046 including interest.
-Mr. Lee passed away in January 2022 and the repayment schedules for the advances are currently under negotiation with his estate.
+At December 31, 2023, accrued amounts owing to Dragon Hill are US\$441,273 including interest.
+Mr. Lee passed away in January 2022 and the repayment schedules for the advances are under negotiation with his estate.

-APPOINTMENT OF AUDITORS
+APPOINTMENT OF AUDITOR

-The Company's auditor is Davidson & Company LLP, Chartered Professional Accountants, of 1200, 609 Granville Street, Vancouver, British Columbia, V7Y 1G6.
-Unless otherwise instructed, the proxies given pursuant to this solicitation will be voted for the reappointment of Davidson & Company LLP, Chartered Accountants to hold office for the ensuing year at a remuneration to be fixed by the directors.
+The Company's auditor is Davidson & Company LLP, Chartered Accountants, of 1200, 609 Granville Street, Vancouver, British Columbia, V7Y 1G6.
+Unless otherwise instructed, the proxies given pursuant to this solicitation will be voted for the reappointment of Davidson & Company LLP, Chartered Accountants to hold office for the ensuing year at a remuneration to be fixed by the Directors of the Company.